svzieg/pseucovim/README.md

 in your vimrc

+Now you can compile and run your .pseuco File with

+    :PseuCoCompileAndRun

 ####Feedback and Issues
 If you have found any issus or missing a function use the bugtracker of github ;)